WannacryWarrior/Granular-MDC-Server-Plan-2-Onboarding/readme.md

 4. The script will now ask for the Tag Name and Tag Value. **_Supply the values that was used in step 1.3_** and press Enter.
 ![ResourceLevelPricingAtScale.ps1 - Tag Mode ](Screenshots/Picture16.png)
 4. As per the above screenshot, The script will return the servers found with the Tag Name and Values supplied in the previous step. **_Review and confirm the Machines_** in the list and then press any key to continue.
 5. The script will now move to Configuration mode, where it will prompt you to provide the configuration option for the servers in scope, specify **"Free"** and press Enter.
-(This option will explicitly define "MDC Server Plan - Disabled").
+(This option will explicitly define "Defender for Cloud Server Plans - Disabled").
 ![ResourceLevelPricingAtScale.ps1 - Tag Mode ](Screenshots/Picture17.png)

 (Once the above steps are complete, you have explicitly set Defender for Cloud server Plans, to Disabled, on the Resource Level, for all Machines in the supplied Subscription ID **This overrides ANY Defender for Cloud Server Plan settings defined on the subscription level**.)

 ## Step 3: Enable Defender for Cloud Server - Plan 2 on the Subscription